mcdemarco/the-new-kitchen-cookbook/sweets/tapioca.md

 ## Directions

+1. Soak tapioca in water for 1 hour.
+2. Drain.
-Soak tapioca in water for 1 hour.
-Drain.
-Boil cooking water.
-Stir in sugar and salt.
-Add tapioca and coconut milk.
-Simmer 10 minutes.
+3. Boil cooking water.
+4. Stir in sugar and salt, then add tapioca and coconut milk.
+5. Simmer 10 minutes.

 Serve warm or cold, decorated with optional ingredients.